Last updated on March 25, 2025

 This deck is as honest as one could expect.
 You’re not plotting any nefarious infinite loops or prison locks.
 You just want to deploy a large board and throw tokens at your opponents.
 That doesn’t mean there aren’t a few tricks up your sleeve.

-You also have the combination of Berserk and Aragorn, the Uniter to get some sneaky wins.
+You have the combination of Berserk and Aragorn, the Uniter to get some sneaky wins.

 Berserk is unironically one of the best removal spells in the deck.
 You’ll often want to use it to target an opponent’s creature that's attacking something other than you.
 We’ll get to deal extra damage to something and destroy another threat.

 When used with Aragorn, it promises huge damage.
-Assuming you target Aragorn with its triggered ability for casting a green spell, it’ll hit for 18 trampling commander damage.
+Assuming you target Aragorn with its triggered ability for casting a green card, it enables trample to the tune of 18 commander damage.
 That’s plenty to deal with a player who took a hit early in the game.
-It’s also easy to find the last three points of damage to take out a player in one fell swoop, or it can just be 18 damage to close a game.
+It’s also easy to find the last three points of damage to take out a player in one fell swoop.

 Rule 0 Violations Check

 This deck doesn’t really violate any rule zero conversations.
 Some players really don’t like stax pieces like Teferi, Time Raveler and Drannith Magistrate, but this is hardly a dedicated stax deck.
-It just has a few speedbumps for the pod to navigate.
+It just has a few speedbumps and Commander power bracket discussions for the pod to navigate.

 Budget Options

-Let’s start by addressing that mana base.
-You can trim away the fetches and shocks to save tons of money, substituting for lands like the Temple lands and Pathways.
+Let’s address that mana base.
+You can trim away the fetches and shocks to save tons of money, substituting for lands like the verges, scry lands and pathways.
 The influx of tap lands makes the deck a little slower.
 As for the triomes, those are really important mana fixers.
-At the very least, one or two with the Forest subtype are needed for Nature's Lore and Three Visits (either of which could be swapped for Farseek as another budget swap).
+At the very least, one or two with the Forest subtype are needed for Nature's Lore and Three Visits.

 Bennie Bracks, Zoologist is another valuable card draw engine.
 This one can get subbed for Tocasia's Welcome.

-Anointed Procession doesn’t have a great budget replacement as a token doubler.
+Ojer Taq, Deepest Foundation doesn’t have a great budget replacement as a token multiplier, and Anointed Procession would cost even more.
 Other options could be enchantments that make tokens every turn, like Outlaws' Merriment or Assemble the Legion.

-Flowering of the White Tree always costs more than Glorious Anthem, making the latter a strong budget option over the former.
+Flowering of the White Tree always costs more than Glorious Anthem, but the glorious white enchantment does great as a budget option.

-Teferi's Protection offers such good defense in many spots but could be replaced with Heroic Intervention to at least keep your board safe.
+Teferi's Protection offers such good defense in many spots but could be replaced with Dauntless Escort, Simic Charm or Surge of Salvation to at least keep your board safe.

 Other Builds